-Today, JSI is implementing projects that are focused on national nutritional activities that contribute to the reduction in stunting and anemia through the SPRING project, strengthening routine immunization systems, combatting malaria through training in indoor residual spraying (IRS) of insecticide, and, while leading Maternal and Child Survival Program (MCSP) activities in Uganda, maintaining a strong focus on sustainable scale up, strengthening health systems to deliver high-impact technical interventions with increased coverage over time, among other projects that are improving people's lives.
+Today, JSI is implementing projects that are focused on strengthening routine immunization systems, combatting malaria through training in indoor residual spraying (IRS) of insecticide, and, while leading Maternal and Child Survival Program (MCSP) activities in Uganda, maintaining a strong focus on sustainable scale up, strengthening health systems to deliver high-impact technical interventions with increased coverage over time, among other projects that are improving people's lives.

 PATH and JSI are collaborating with ministries of health and country implementing partners to coordinate DMPA SubQ country introduction and scale-up planning and implementation.